tracelytics/pageguide/README.md

         </p>
     </div>

 This element will display as an introductory welcome modal to your users when they visit your page.
-There are three elements you can include inside `#tlyPageGuideWelcome` to let users control its behavior:
+There are three elements you can include inside `.tlyPageGuideWelcome` to let users control its behavior:
 - `.tlypageguide_start` (required): Closes the welcome modal and launches pageguide.
 - `.tlypageguide_ignore` (optional): Simply closes the welcome modal.
 - `.tlypageguide_dismiss` (optional): Closes the welcome modal and never shows it again.